georgiamoon/meredithsomers/index.md

 ## Meredith Somers -- Journalist

-You can use the [editor on GitHub](https://github.com/georgiamoon/meredithtest/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can read some of my [articles](writing.md) to see how amazing of a writer I am.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.